 Interested in knowing how to build a nightlife app?

 This is a growing market that has a lot of potential.

 Nightlife apps fall within the category of lifestyle apps, and this is a popular category.
 As of May 2022, lifestyle apps were the 9th most popular among Android app categories, as this Statista report.
 Among iOS app categories, lifestyle apps were the 5th most popular as of May 2022, as per another Statista report.

 Let’s see how you can invest in this lucrative market by developing a feature-rich nightlife mobile app.

 Let’s first review an example of a nightlife app so that you can get an idea of what features you should offer.
 Discotech is a popular nightlife app, offering the following features:

 - Users can find nightclubs, view photos, and call a helpline.

 - Users can get a curated list of events.

-- App users can buy tickets using their smartphone, moreover, they can sign-up for guest lists for events in key cities.
+- App users can buy event tickets using their smartphone, moreover, they can sign-up for a guest list for events in key cities like Las Vegas.